LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 add object relational mapping on the ``Job`` class by refactoring the ``employer`` and ``skills`` (formerly ``coreCompetency``) fields.

+In your IntelliJ project, you'll see an empty file in the root directory called ``queries.sql``.
+After completing the Java updates for parts 1,2,3, and 4, we ask you to test your application updates with SQL queries.
+Since you are entering your own data, your results will vary but we'll ask you to enter your queries for each part in this SQL file.

 Finally, :ref:`Part 5 <tech-jobs-persistent-pt5>` asks you to be in charge of writing some SQL queries to extract the job data out of the application.